yasmincsun/comp490project/readMe.txt

 Under music/main/java/com/moodymusic/music is where .java and .sql files belong

 Under .../main/resource is where files that the .java/ .sql files will call from

+(YZ) The port used to access the Frontend is 5173.